-From Great Malvern Priory – 9 miles – Walk the Three Choirs Way from Malvern Priory, with a final approach to the Cathedral along the River Severn.
+Great Malvern Priory – 11 miles, Google Map Yellow Line.
+Walk the Three Choirs Way from Malvern Priory, with a final approach to the Cathedral along the River Severn.
+See photos below.

-From Pershore Abbey – 12 miles – Walk from historic abbey of Pershore, joining the River Severn at Kempsey for a final approach to the Cathedral.
+Pershore Abbey – 12 miles, Google Map Burgundy Line.
+Walk from historic abbey of Pershore, joining the River Severn at Kempsey for a final approach to the Cathedral.

-From Evesham Abbey (via Pershore) – 21 miles – This is the same as the Pershore route but with a day’s extension from Evesham Abbey.
+Evesham Abbey (via Pershore) – 21 miles, Google Map Burgundy Line.
+This is the same as the Pershore route but with a day’s extension from Evesham Abbey.